Sakub/Sakub/README.md

 ## Hi there 👋

-### I'm a Junior Frontend Developer with 1+ years of commercial experience 🤯
+### I'm a Mid Frontend Developer with 1+ years of commercial experience 🤯

 ### I'm mostly specialized with maintaining largescale Vue 2 apps made with Vuex 🤓